fmy266/Pytorch-Backdoor-Unlearning/README.md

 Code for GAN-based defense (Defending Neural Backdoors via Generative Distribution Modeling) refer to this [site](https://github.com/superrrpotato/Defending-Neural-Backdoors-via-Generative-Distribution-Modeling).

-Code for Fine-Pruning defense is integrated in the libiary [TroJanZoo](https://github.com/ain-soph/trojanzoo).
+Code for Fine-Pruning defense is integrated in the library [TroJanZoo](https://github.com/ain-soph/trojanzoo).